Salix taxifolia: Similar ranges of S. taxifolia, S. bonplandiana

 Both S. taxifolia, and S. bonpandiana have identical ranges: both species range from the Trans-Mexican Volcanic Belt southward, on an imaginary centerline into central Guatemala.
 Each is on the Pacific Coast, but leave the coastal strip before the range into central Guatemala.
 Both have their disjunct ranges in Arizona, both being in the Madrean Sky Islands region.
 Both also range into Baja California Sur, but S. taxifolia only at the extreme south.
 (S. bonplandiana also occurs in Arizona, in the Mogollon Rim–White Mountains regions.)

-The other differences between the two: S. taxofolia occurs in minor locales of the Sierra Madre Oriental cordillera, and S. bonplandiana occurs in the Sierra Madre Occidental cordillera northwest to southwest Durango.
+The other differences between the two: S. taxifolia occurs in minor locales of the Sierra Madre Oriental cordillera, and S. bonplandiana occurs in the Sierra Madre Occidental cordillera northwest to southwest Durango.
 S. taxifolia occurs west of the Occidental cordillera in the south Pacific Coast north to southern Sinaloa–southwest Durango.
 B. bonplandiana has a few locales on the Mexican Plateau, (with both occurring in central Chihuahua, west of Chihuahua, Chihuahua).
 Other minor locale differences occur in central New Mexico, far west Texas, Coahuila, Nuevo Leon, and Tamaulipas.